open-telemetry/opentelemetry-java-contrib/contrib/jmx-metrics/README.md

 ### Configuration

 The following properties are supported via the command line or specified config properties file `(-config)`.
 Those provided as command line properties take priority of those contained in a properties file.
+Properties file contents can also be provided via stdin on startup when using `-config -` as an option.

 | Property | Required | Description |
 | ------------- | -------- | ----------- |